azerion/h5-cordova-starter/README.md

 * ./config.xml

 ### Merge package.json
 Next step is merging your existing (hopefully? :D) package.json with the one from this project.
-You can simply add then **devDependencies** and **cordova** properties to your package.json
+You can simply add the **devDependencies** and **cordova** properties to your package.json

 ### Adjust config.xml
 Next up is changing the copied config.xml, which will happen in the top of your config.